Open the FPGA-in-the-loop wizard by selecting one of the following invocation methods:

 Under most circumstances, you do not need to change the board MAC address.
 If you connect more than one FPGA development board to a single host computer, change the board MAC address for any additional boards so that each address is unique.
 You must have a separate NIC for each board.

 To change the Board MAC address, click in the Board MAC address field.
 Specify an address that is different from that belonging to any other device attached to your computer.
 To obtain the Board MAC address for a specific FPGA development board, refer to the label affixed to the board or consult the product documentation.

-an error and suggests an alternate frequency.
-For Xilinx Vivado-supported
+filWizard returns an error and suggests an alternate

-check the frequency.
-The synthesis tools make a best effort attempt
+frequency.
+The synthesis tools make a best effort attempt at the requested

-at the requested frequency but may choose an alternate frequency if
+frequency but may choose an alternate frequency if the specified frequency

 In the Source Files page: